Choose a visa

 Your course length, type and place of study affect which visa to apply for.

-A general student visa is for a longer course.
+A Student visa is usually for a longer course.
 You must be sponsored by a licensed college or university and have a confirmed place.
-You can do some work on this visa.
+You may be able to do some work on this visa.

 A Child Student visa is for 4 to 17 year olds who want to study at an independent school.
 If you’re 16 or over, you can do some work on this visa.

 If you want to work or invest in the UK

 You can work in the UK on a short or long-term basis with a work visa.
 There are many types of work visa.